 When planning a technology initiative, scheduling active change management isn’t always the first priority on the to-do list.
 This is unfortunate because incorporating change management strategies is one of the most effective ways to ensure a successful project.
-I had this clearly illustrated for me during a technology transition project and I’ve benefited from that valuable lesson throughout my career.
-Specifically, I learned the difference between designing a great solution and successfully implementing a great solution is effective change management.
+At Heller Consulting, we’ve seen change management increase user adoption and ultimately give organizations a better ROI on their technology investments.
+Here are some of the key lessons we’ve learned along the way.

 A true change management plan will vastly improve team communication.
 One of the first steps in a good change management plan is to survey your key stakeholders and staff to gather their perception of the project.
 Through this effort you can learn how to communicate more effectively, identify your key advocates and even learn how they want you to communicate with them.